 How Much Does it Cost to Work with Me?

 In the cost options I have gone through, I fit into the Custom WordPress Design and Development option.
 At this moment in time, most websites that I build are in the £3,000 – £5,000 price bracket as a ball-park figure.
 This investment is not just for the website itself as an entity.
 The website project consists of other elements that are essential to the build; Discovery and Strategy, the Website as the Minimum Viable Product (MVP) and then a Growth Phase which goes beyond the build on a monthly basis.
 Costs for this range from £99 to £500 per month, depending on the growth plan agreed.

 Most clients I work with tend to be starting their 2nd website build.
 They will have a few years’ experience behind them and are generally very clear about what service they provide and who they like to work with.

 The most important start to any project is discovering who the business is and the Discovery Phase of a project at the start is crucial to the success of the website.

-After the Discovery, this leads into the website strategy and ultimately into the build itself.
+After the Discovery, this leads to the website strategy and ultimately into the build itself.
 I will have explored solutions that clients are trying to solve for their clients and find smart ways to do this through the website.

 Care and Maintenance